CharVaibhav/CharVaibhav/README.md

 - Connect with me on [Linkedin](www.linkedin.com/in/vaibhav-jakkula)
 - Portfolio:(https://vaibhavjakkula17.wixsite.com/portfolio)

+##💡 Fun Facts
+⚡ Curiosity-driven: Always exploring new ideas in tech.
+🧩 Problem Solver: I love breaking down complex problems into simple solutions.
+🌍 Open Source Advocate: Fostering a culture of collaboration in the tech community.

 Thanks for stopping by!
 Let's connect and explore the fascinating world of technology together. 🚀